molliemoe/molliemoe/README.md

 - 👋 Hi, I’m @molliemoe
 - 👀 I’m interested in data analytics in the healthcare industry
-- 🌱 I’m currently learning MySQL
+- 🌱 I’m currently learning T-SQL and Tableau
-- 📫 How to reach me molliekaltenbach@gmail.com

 <!---
 molliemoe/molliemoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.